FOREX-Yen nurses losses after drop on Treasury official comment

 By Lisa Twaronite

-late North American trade on Monday when it rose as high as
+North American trade on Monday when it rose as high as 94.465

 U.S. Treasury Undersecretary for International Affairs Lael